mrDarkDuck/digital-universe-manifesto/README_en.md

 ## 🚀 Running the Demo & Simulations (MVP)

-The repository features three independent mathematical benchmarks supporting system language auto-detection (EN/RU).
+To verify the mathematical rigor of the Manifesto, execute the independent benchmarks in your system terminal:

-### Option 1: Nautilus Bitwise Sieve Testing
+### 1. Nautilus Bitwise Sieve Testing
-Demonstrates the spectral sieve's ability to utilize chaotic white noise while letting fractal signals pass at the critical depth of the vortex:
 ```bash
 python demo.py
 ```

-### Option 2: Singularity Core Testing (The Fire Seed)
+### 2. Singularity Core Testing (The Fire Seed)
-Simulates system behavior at the absolute limit.
-Demonstrates the phase transition into a T=3 super-oscillation mode (Collatz 4-2-1 loop) and models the vortex inversion via Buffer Overflow:
 ```bash
 python singularity_core.py
 ```

-### Option 3: Invariant Cryptanalysis v0.2.0 (Differential Breach of AES-like Noise)
+### 3. Differential Invariant Cryptanalysis
-Proves the absolute superiority of dynamic fractal logic over Shannon's entropy model.
-The script generates a "blind" random cipher matrix, applies a dynamic periodic T=3 step XOR-modifier to the Collatz logarithmic key (completely erasing its statistical structure), and hides it within the stream.

-The Nautilus executes a rolling window and uses **Spectral Differential Analysis** to blindly detect hidden transition harmonies, tearing away the cryptographic veil and fully restoring the refined trajectory:
 ```bash
 python crypto_sieve.py
 ```

-*To force the output of either script in English, use the explicit flag:* `python crypto_sieve.py --en`
+*To force the output of any script in English, use the explicit flag `--en` (e.g., `python crypto_sieve.py --en`).*

----

-*To force the output of either script in English, use the explicit flag:* `python singularity_core.py --en`